2-Types of Sources

 - You need sources that must be scholarly or modern views on a historical topic.

 Mainline and Non-Mainline News Sources

 News from non-mainline American news outlets is often mixed with opinions.
 One way they frequently exhibit bias is that they leave out pertinent facts.
-Some examples of non-mainline American news outlets: MSNBC, Fox News, Gawker, Reddit.
+Some examples of non-mainline American news outlets: MSNBC, Fox News, and reddit.

 Types of News Sources

-Press Services—News outlets (print, broadcast, and online) get a lot of their news from these services, such as Reuters or Associated Press (AP), which make it unnecessary for individual outlets to send their own reporters everywhere.
-Services are so broadly used that you may have to look at several news outlets to get a different take on an event or situation.
+Press Services—News outlets (print, broadcast, and online) get a lot of their news from these services, such as Reuters, Bloomberg, or the Associated Press (AP), which make it unnecessary for individual outlets to send their own reporters everywhere.
+These services are so broadly used that you may have to look at several news outlets to get a different take on an event or situation.

 News aggregators—Aggregators don’t have reporters of their own but simply collect and transmit the news reported by others.
 Some sources pull news from a variety of places and provide a single place to search for and view multiple stories.
 You can browse stories or search for a topic.
 Aggregators tend to have current, but not archival news.
 Google news and Yahoo News are examples.